Water Conservation PlanStage 1: Water Watch

 - Reduce the monthly pumping to 55 million gallons.

-- Have no wells with pumping levels less than 100 feet above pump
+- Have no wells with pumping levels less than 100 feet above the pump.

 Education Actions

-- Summaries of the gallons of water pumped per day and the number of wells with pumping levels below 100 feet will be posted on the Website each week.
+- Summaries of the gallons of water pumped daily and the number of wells with pumping levels below 100 feet will be posted on the Website each week.

 Management Actions